tobyweston/blog/source/_posts/2012-09-14-diff-excel-with-java-and-hamcrest.md

 description: "Diff Excel using Java and Hamcrest.
 Build and compare Excel files using Java and Hamcrest."
 ---

 Comparing Excel spreadsheets programmatically can be tricky.
 Projects like [Apache POI](http://poi.apache.org/) and [JExcel](http://jexcelapi.sourceforge.net/) let you build and interrogate sheets but don't offer a built in compare function.
-Fortunately, [simple-excel](http://github.com/tobyweston/simple-excel) offers a simplified API for building sheets in Java and a bunch of [Hamcrest](http://hamcrest.org/) matchers to find differences.
+Fortunately, [simple-excel](http://github.com/tobyweston/simple-excel) offers a simplified API for building sheets in Java and a bunch of [Hamcrest](http://hamcrest.org/) matchers to find any differences.

 <!-- more -->